Academic Planning Guide

 3. The three credits of science must include Physics, Biology, and Chemistry.

-5. Elective classes are designed to build skills in areas of study that meet student needs for college admission, the pursuit of career pathways, and individual interests.
-Some elective courses have fees; some courses that receive college credit require testing fees and/or college tuition fees.
+5. Elective classes are designed to build skills in areas of study that meet student needs for college admission, the pursuit of Career Pathways, and individual interests.
+Some elective courses have fees; some courses that receive college credit may include testing fees and/or college tuition fees.
 The inability to pay fees should not interfere with enrollment in a course.
-Students who are unable to pay the fee should discuss the possibility of a scholarship or fee waiver with their counselor.
+Classes which are articulated with PCC for dual-credit have $0 cost to the students.
+Classes which are articulated through Willamette Promise (Oregon Tech or Western Oregon, depending on the course), cost approximately $30 for an entire school year.
+Students who qualify by poverty level guidelines, and shared that information with the district, do not have fees to take college courses through Willamette Promise.

 6. When selecting elective choices, students should consider elective subjects carefully and select viable alternative classes.
-While we strive to provide students with their first choice in classes, due to scheduling conflicts, alternate courses on your forecasting list will be selected if a conflict occurs.
+While we strive to provide students with their first choice in classes, due to scheduling conflicts, alternate courses on your course selection list will be selected if a conflict occurs.
 Choose your alternates carefully.
+Students are required to choose 4 alternates classes with completing Course Selection.

 7. Students and parents/guardians should review the 4-Year Plan each term and update it as necessary (the 4-Year Plan is found in CIS).
 Careful and thoughtful selection of required and elective classes lead to meaningful in-depth study in areas of interest.

-8. Although certain courses are required, students need to read the course descriptions before filling out the course forecasting worksheet appropriate for their grade level.
+8. Although certain courses are required, students need to read the course descriptions before filling out the Course Selection worksheet appropriate for their grade level.
 In most cases, courses that meet for one semester earn 0.5 credits.
 Courses that meet for two semesters earn 1 credit.

 9. Choose courses carefully!
-We hire teachers and create classes based on student requests so changes will not be possible after forecasting is finished.
+We hire teachers and create classes based on student requests so student or parent requested class changes will not be possible after course selection is finished.
 Students will be expected to accept and complete the classes they request (including alternates).

 BASE Schedule and General Schedule Information